dotkernel/api-documentation/docs/book/v7/reference/production-readiness.md

 ## Summary

-Dotkernel API ships a complete application: a PSR-15 middleware pipeline, OAuth2 authentication, RBAC, input filtering, problem-details error responses and a generated OpenAPI specification.
+Dotkernel API ships a complete application: a PSR-15 middleware pipeline, OAuth2 authentication, RBAC, input filtering, problem-details error responses and the OpenAPI attribute sources you [generate the specification from](../openapi/generate-documentation.md).
 What it does not ship is the operational layer a public API needs around it — rate limiting, API gateway integration, federated identity, log shipping and error tracking, health checks, metrics and response caching.
 This page names each gap, says whether it belongs in the application or in the platform in front of it, and gives the concrete thing to configure until Dotkernel provides one.
+It also covers the one thing that does ship and has to go before launch: the demo credentials the Doctrine fixtures seed.

 ## Details